Advocates call on Pa. officials to reduce inmate population amid coronavirus outbreak

 He developed a fever and a dry cough, and his cellmates at State Correctional Institution Phoenix started to panic.
 Speaking through his counsel, Ogrod said staff at the facility took him to the infirmary, where his fever spiked to 106 degrees.
 His breathing was so bad it was like breathing “through a sponge.”

-Despite these symptoms — similar to ones seen in coronavirus cases — Ogrod told his lawyers that he has not received a test.
+Despite these symptoms — similar to ones seen in coronavirus cases — Ogrod told his lawyers that he had not received a test.

-It’s unclear if Ogrod actually has COVID-19 or if the symptoms were caused by the novel coronavirus.
+It’s unclear if Ogrod has COVID-19 or if his symptoms were caused by the novel coronavirus.
 When asked about his case, the Department of Corrections would not release details and declined to provide information on how many tests have been administered to inmates.

-The Department of Health also denied requests for data on inmate testing, citing an outdated public health law that allows the state to keep certain information secret during a disease outbreak.
+The Department of Health also denied requests for data on inmate testing, citing an old public health law that allows the state to keep certain information secret during a disease outbreak.

-But even without a confirmed case, corrections leaders, along with advocates for incarcerated persons, believe the virus’ spread inside prisons is imminent.
+But even without a confirmed case, corrections leaders, along with advocates for incarcerated people, believe the virus’ spread inside prisons is imminent.

-Inmates’ rights advocates and epidemiologists describe prison conditions as a tinderbox for the coronavirus’ spread, with people living in close quarters and sharing spaces to eat and use the bathroom.
-They are urging state government leaders to reconsider how they house prisoners and are calling for the release of inmates who don’t pose a public safety concern.
+Inmate rights advocates and epidemiologists describe prison conditions as a tinderbox for the coronavirus’ spread, with people living in close quarters and sharing spaces to eat and use the bathroom.
+They are urging state government leaders to reconsider how they house prisoners, and are calling for the release of inmates who don’t pose a public safety concern.

 “Without immediate action, jails and prisons will be the epicenter of the pandemic,” said Nyssa Taylor, policy counsel for the ACLU of Pennsylvania.